Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 // 6 + 100 = 106
 ```

-Instead of having the value of `x` and `y` as internal values in `add`, we pass them.
-Now the difference between parameters and arguments is that, parameters are passed when creating (defining) the function.
-Argument are the values passed when calling the function.
-So in `function add(x, y)`, `x` and `y` are parameters (we can say place holders, representing the data to be passed to the function).
+Instead of having the values of `x` and `y` as internal values in `add`, we pass them.
+Now the difference between parameters and arguments is that parameters are passed when creating (defining) the function.
+Arguments are the values passed when calling the function.
+So in `function add(x, y)`, `x` and `y` are parameters (we can say placeholders, representing the data to be passed to the function).
 In `add(3, 30);`, `3` and `30` are passed as arguments (the actual values to be processed).
-Note that the order of the argument and parameters must match else we'd be in a serious debt.
+Note that the order of the argument and parameters must match else we'd be in serious debt.

-You think it is enough to take on the big guns?
+Do you think it is enough to take on the big guns?
 Well, I think you can.
 You just have to be calm and know what you are doing.
 I will provide some snippets.

 ```js
 function passwordValidation(password) {